Netflix Persuasion (2022) Trailer Review

 10. Jane Eyre 1961, starring Sally Ann Howes and Zachary Scott

-The Good: This might be the first made-for-TV adaptation that captures Jane’s wit and sharp tongue, albeit at interesting points in the plot.
+The Good: This might be the first made-for-TV adaptation that captures Jane’s wit and sharp tongue, albeit in interesting places.
 In the reunion scene, Mrs. Fairfax cautions Jane to “be patient” with Rochester, who despite his afflictions still refuses to acknowledge the error of his ways.
-Jane proceeds to take the opposite approach: she firmly argues Rochester down, forcing him into taking accountability for his mistakes and affirm her decision to leave.
+Jane proceeds to take the opposite approach: she argues with Rochester, forcing him to take accountability for his mistakes and affirm her decision to leave.
 The artistic license is oddly placed here, but it adds a little fire to Jane’s character.
 Unlike other mid-twentieth century American adaptations, Howes and Scott share the stage as equals.

 The Bad: If you’re looking for faithfulness to the text, I wouldn’t start with midcentury American renderings of Jane Eyre.
 This 1961 adaptation is filled with odd plot alterations and it rarely draws directly from dialogue in the book.
 This adaptation has only recently been made available to the public, but beyond its novelty it’s forgettable.